threefoldtech/tfchain/substrate-node/pallets/pallet-smart-contract/service_consumer_contract_specs.md

 - consumer twin id
 - service twin id
-- base fee, this is the fixed amount which will be billed hourly
+- base fee, this is the fixed amount (in mUSD) which will be billed hourly
-- variable fee, this is the maximum amount which can be billed on top of the base fee (for variable consumption metrics, to be defined by the service)
+- variable fee, this is the maximum amount (in mUSD) which can be billed on top of the base fee (for variable consumption metrics, to be defined by the service)
 - metadata, a field which just holds some bytes.
 The service can use this any way it likes (including having stuff set by the user).
 We limit this field to some size now, suggested 64 bytes (2 public keys generally)

 Additionally, we also keep track of some metadata, which will be: